Obstetrical Ultrasound

 Biophysical Profile

 An assessment of fetal well-being involving four discrete biophysical variables: heart rate, breathing, movement, and muscle tone of the fetus.
-The presence or abscence of these variables can help determine fetal health and well-being.
-It is usually performed during the second half of pregnancy, in conjunction with a Non-Stress Test.
+The presence or absence of these variables can help determine fetal health and well-being.
+It is usually performed during the second half of pregnancy, in conjunction with an abnormal Non-Stress Test.

 What to Expect During an Obstetrical Ultrasound